Brothers in Arms (album): Initial recording sessions (and departure of Hal Lindes)

+Hal Lindes left the band early in the sessions.
+According to Illsley, this was due to social disagreements, with Lindes spending too much time with his girlfriend (and future wife) and not enough with the rest of the band, leading to questions about his commitment.
+As had been the case with the earlier recording of Making Movies, Knopfler then took on the recording the majority of guitar parts himself.

 During the recording of "Money for Nothing", the signature sound of Knopfler's guitar may have been enhanced by a "happy accident" of microphone placement.
 Knopfler was using his Gibson Les Paul going through a Laney amplifier.
 While setting up the guitar amplifier microphones in an effort to get the "ZZ Top sound" that Knopfler sought, guitar tech Ron Eve, who was in the control room, heard the "amazing" sound before Dorfsman was finished arranging the mics.
 "One mic was pointing down at the floor," Dorfsman remembered, "another was not quite on the speaker, another was somewhere else, and it wasn't how I would want to set things up—it was probably just left from the night before, when I'd been preparing things for the next day and had not really finished the setup."
 What they heard was exactly what ended up on the record; no additional touches were made during the mix.

-According to a Sound on Sound magazine interview with Neil Dorfsman, during the first month of the recording sessions at Montserrat the performance of Terry Williams was considered to be unsuitable for the desired sound of the album.
-According to Williams himself, he had recorded all his drum parts to a click track, which he felt hindered his ability to channel the rhythmic feel he wanted.
-About six weeks into the sessions, after listening to a playback of what had been recorded so far, he voiced his disappointment to Mark Knopfler over some of his own playing.
-Shortly after this, he was dismissed from the sessions, and Dorfsman and Knopfler made the decision to erase his contributions.

-Williams was replaced in the sessions by jazz session drummer Omar Hakim, who re-recorded all the album's drum parts during a two-day stay before leaving for other commitments.
-All of the drumming on the final album was performed by Hakim, with the exception of the improvised crescendo at the beginning of "Money for Nothing" and the rockabilly track "Walk of Life".
-According to another interview with Dorfsman, Williams played toms and tom fills throughout "Money for Nothing" and "Walk of Life".
-Both Hakim and Williams are credited on the album.